mailchimp/content-style-guide/00-index.html.md

 ## If You Work at Another Organization

 We invite you to use and adapt this style guide as you see fit.
 It is completely public and available under a Creative Commons Attribution-NonCommercial 4.0 International license.
-All we ask is that you credit strongDM and the original creators.
+All we ask is that you credit strongDM.

 We welcome any feedback for improving the guide.